Normal urine color ranges from pale yellow to deep amber — the result of a pigment called urochrome and how diluted or concentrated the urine is.

 - Medications.
 Rifampin (Rifadin, Rimactane), an antibiotic often used to treat tuberculosis, can turn urine reddish orange — as can phenazopyridine (Pyridium), a drug that numbs urinary tract discomfort, and laxatives containing senna.

 - Medications.
-Medications that can turn urine orange include rifampin; the anti-inflammatory drug sulfasalazine (Azulfidine); phenazopyridine (Pyridium), a drug that numbs urinary tract discomfort; some laxatives; and certain chemotherapy drugs.
+Medications that can turn urine orange include the anti-inflammatory drug sulfasalazine (Azulfidine); phenazopyridine (Pyridium); some laxatives; and certain chemotherapy drugs.

-Medical conditions.
+- Medical conditions.
 In some cases, orange urine can indicate a problem with your liver or bile duct, especially if you also have light-colored stools.
-Orange urine may also be caused by dehydration, which can concentrate your urine and make it much deeper in color.
+Dehydration, which can concentrate your urine and make it much deeper in color, can also make your urine appear orange.

 Blue or green urine

-Blue or green urine may be caused by:
+Blue or green urine can be caused by:

 - Dyes.
 Some brightly colored food dyes can cause green urine.
 Dyes used for some tests of kidney and bladder function can turn urine blue.

 - Medications.
-A number of medications produce blue or green urine, including amitriptyline, indomethacin (Indocin) and propofol (Diprivan).
+A number of medications produce blue or green urine, including amitriptyline, indomethacin (Indocin, Tivorbex) and propofol (Diprivan).

 - Medical conditions.
 Familial benign hypercalcemia, a rare inherited disorder, is sometimes called blue diaper syndrome because children with the disorder have blue urine.
 Green urine sometimes occurs during urinary tract infections caused by pseudomonas bacteria.